ROCm/hipTensor/docs/conceptual/plan-cache.rst

                                             &incCount,
                                             sizeof(uint32_t)));

-In above code:
+In the code above:

 - The first attribute enables incremental tuning.
 - The second sets the number of kernel variants to evaluate before caching the best result.

-A value of around four is generally a good balance for giving good coverage without significant initial overhead.
-Higher values may yield better performance because it will check more kernel candidates in the ranked solution system.
+Using a value of around four provides good coverage with minimal initial overhead.
+Higher values can improve performance by checking more kernel candidates in the ranked solution system.
 If the tuned plan is used frequently, the initial overhead can be amortized over time.

 ************************************************
-4. Using Tags to Distinguish Similar Operations
+4. Using tags to distinguish similar operations
 ************************************************
-In performance-critical scenarios, two contractions with identical descriptors may still perform differently due to differences in hardware cache states.
-To account for this, you can assign unique tags to differentiate them, ensuring each operation is tuned independently.
+In performance-critical scenarios, two contractions with identical descriptors can still perform differently due to differences in hardware cache states.
+Assigning unique tags ensures each operation is tuned independently.
 This is particularly useful when:

 - One operand has just been written or accessed by a previous call.
 - The contraction is bandwidth-bound and cache-sensitive.

 ************************************************
-5. Saving and Loading the Plan Cache
+5. Saving and loading the plan cache
 ************************************************
 After tuning, you can store the optimized plan cache lines to disk and reload them during future runs:
 ::